-Recognized as one of 50 Game Changers of PR by PR News, a Champion of PR by PRWeek and one of 2020’s Most Influential Black Leaders by City & State New York, Vanessa Wakeman is one of a few Black women to found and own a social change agency— helping to shift the paradigm of an industry that is led primarily by white men.
+Inducted into the 2021 PRWeek Hall of Femme (Hall of Fame for women in public relations,) recognized in 2020 as one of the 100 Most Influential Black Leaders in New York in City & State magazine’s Black Power List, one of 50 Game Changers of PR by PR News and a Champion of PR by PRWeek, Vanessa Wakeman is one of a few Black women to found and own a social change agency— helping to shift the paradigm of an industry that is led primarily by white men.
 She shapes narratives and stories that reflect our multicultural world.

 Vanessa is a futurist and strategic advisor.
 Her work through her company, The Wakeman Agency, focuses on the ecosystem of social change and advancing the efforts of mission-driven causes.
 Growing up in New York, Vanessa’s activism and commitment to social justice were instilled early on.
 She organized the workers at her first job, a catering company, to demand and win better labor conditions —when she was only 15.
 After working her way through college at some of New York City’s top law firms, she landed a position at Morgan Stanley.
 There, she created a record number of career opportunities for women and people of color in the firm’s technology department.